Alexandra Paul (figure skater): Personal life and death

 Alexandra Paul was born on September 16, 1991, in Toronto.
 She had two sisters.
 Her father is a radiologist.
 She studied political science at Oakland University, completing her final semester in April 2017.
 She earned her Juris Doctor degree at the University of Windsor law school in 2020, and started a career as an associate lawyer with the firm Barriston Law in 2021.

 Paul and Islam married in September 2021.
-She gave birth to their son, Charles, in late 2022.
+She gave birth to their son, Charles, in October 2022.
 On August 22, 2023, Paul was killed when her car was hit by a transport truck.
-Paul was with her baby when the transport truck entered a construction zone on Country Road 124 in Melancthon Township and crashed into a lineup of stopped cars.
+Paul was with her baby when the transport truck drove at 107 km/h into a well marked 60 km/h construction zone on Country Road 124 in Melancthon Township and crashed into a lineup of stopped cars.
 The baby was taken to a hospital with non-life-threatening injuries.

 Tribute was paid to Paul at the 2023 Skate Canada International, where all the flower girls were dressed in versions of her 2014 Olympic free dance costume.

+In February 2026, truck driver Sukhwinder Sidhu pleaded guilty to dangerous driving causing death and dangerous driving causing bodily harm; in May 2026, he was sentenced to 2.5 years in prison, as well as a seven-year driving ban.